-To inform the Committee of the results of soil quality monitoring undertaken during 2000/2001.
+To inform the Committee of the results of soil quality monitoring undertaken during 2000/2001 and suggest that additional funding be sought at the six months review to replace lost revenue.

 2. Background

 The Regional Policy Statement for the Wellington Region outlines a vision for future.
 In relation to soil this vision is: